Tzamarot Ayalon: History

 The area of Park Tzameret was part of a Bedouin village called Jamasin al-Gharbi, which was evacuated during the 1948 Arab–Israeli War.
-The empty houses were used to shelter Jewish refugees of World War II and the Jewish exodus from Arab lands.
+The empty houses were used to shelter Jewish refugees of World War II and of the Jewish exodus from Arab lands.
 The quarter was integrated into Tel Aviv and called Giv'at Amal Gimel (Amal Hill C).
-The creation of Park Tzameret led to the demolition of the old homes, which was accompanied by a lengthy legal battle and negotiations for the compensation of the Giv'at Amal residents who would be displaced.
+The creation of Park Tzameret was accompanied by a lengthy legal battle and negotiations for the compensation of the Giv'at Amal residents who would be displaced.

 Buildings in Park Tzameret

 This table shows the towers in Park Tzameret by rank, height and status.
 Eight buildings are complete, three are under construction and two are approved.